Bios-Marcel/shout/ideas.md

 By default, each user starts with a rather low base karma, but an amount bigger than zero, in order to be able to use the reporting functionality.

+### Karma Coupon Store

+Cooperation with corperations, that allow users to reduce the cost of their product by spending karma on it.
+This will potentially induce good behaviour and assign a value to karma.

 ### Voting